core-wg/href/draft-ietf-core-href.md

 Reference:
 : a reference to a document, if available, or the registrant

-The Reference field can simply be a copy of the reference field for the URI-Scheme registration if that exists.
-If not, it can contain helpful information (including the name of the registrant) that may be available for the registration, with the expectation that this will be updated if a URI-Scheme registration under that URI scheme name is later made.
+The Reference field can contain helpful information (including the name of the registrant) that may be available for the registration, with the expectation that this information may be made available with a URI-Scheme registration that is later made under that URI scheme name.

-### Initial Registrations

-The initial registrations for the CRI Scheme Numbers registry are provided in {{tab-numbers}} in {{sec-numbers}}.

-## Update to "Uniform Resource Identifier (URI) Schemes" Registry {#upd}

-{{RFC7595@-schemes}} is updated to add the following note in the "Uniform Resource Identifier (URI) Schemes" Registry {{IANA.uri-schemes}}:

-{:quote}
->
-The CRI Scheme Numbers Registry registers numeric identifiers for what essentially are URI Scheme names.
-Registrants for the Uniform Resource Identifier (URI) Schemes Registry are requested to make a parallel registration in the CRI Scheme Numbers registry.
-The number for this registration will be assigned by the Designated Expert for that registry.

 ## CBOR Diagnostic Notation Application-extension Identifiers Registry {#cri-iana}